Delhi Traffic Police starts penalising vehicle owners using pressure horns, modified silencers | Technology

 Delhi Traffic Police starts penalising vehicle owners using pressure horns, modified silencers

-The Delhi Traffic Police on Saturday said it has started penalising people who use pressure horns and modified silencers in their vehicles.
+The Delhi Traffic Police on Saturday said it has launched a special drive to penalise motorists who use use pressure horns and modified silencers.
 Challans will be issued to those found creating noise pollution by violating the norms and using pressure horns or modified silencers, the officer said.

 - Country: